Sacraments for Adults

 Scheduling a Baptism at Saint Brigid

 Parish Registration: Parents of the child to be baptized should be registered members of Saint Brigid Church.
-If you are not registered, please register at the Parish Office or complete the online registration form on the Saint Brigid website: www.saintbrigid.org
+If you are not yet registered, please register at the Parish Office or complete the online registration form on the Saint Brigid website.

-Baptism Class: Parents are required to attend a Baptism Preparation Class before the baptism.
+Parents are required to attend a Baptism Class before the baptism.
+The class is scheduled one Sunday a month from 3:15-4:30pm in the chapel.

-- To Reserve your Class: Email email@example.com or call the parish office at 678-393-0060 to reserve your space in a particular class.
-Include your names and the date of the class you wish to attend.
+- To Reserve your Class: Email firstname.lastname@example.org to reserve your space in a class.
+Include the names of all who will be attending and the date of the class you wish to attend.

 - You may attend a baptism preparation class at another parish if necessary.
 You must provide a letter or verification of attendance from that parish indicating the class date.